Guggenheim Museum Berlin

 Raphael Rooms (Vatican)

-This German museum has a special connection with the historical roots of the Guggenheim Foundation since the Guggenheim family were originally German, and Hilla Rebay (Baroness Hilla Rebay von Ehrenwiesen), the first director and curator of the New York Museum, emigrated to America from Prussia.
+This German museum has a special connection with the historical roots of Solomon Guggenheim and his Foundation since the Guggenheim family were originally German, and Hilla Rebay (Baroness Hilla Rebay von Ehrenwiesen), the first director and curator of the New York Museum, emigrated to America from Prussia.
+Deutsche Guggenheim is now one of the top art museums in Europe for contemporary works.

 Operation